Yaksharo/appraisal-filler/README.md

 ### A. Standalone desktop app (recommended, no browser)

-A step-by-step wizard.
-No web server, no network, nothing exposed.
+A step-by-step wizard, with no web server, no network, nothing exposed.

 From source: